 Early Childhood Mathematics

-Mathematical understanding begins in a student's mind and math cannot be achieved through traditional memorization and procedural teaching.
+Mathematical understanding begins in a student's mind: it cannot be achieved through traditional memorization and procedural teaching.
 Richland One's Math Framework includes five components: launch, content, exploration, small group instruction, work stations, and a huddle.
 The following is a year at a glance for grades kindergarten through two.